 A peeled banana sticker seen on Veronica's locker in multiple episodes is actually the logo from The Dandy Warhols album "Welcome to the Monkey House" which the show's opening theme, "We Used to Be Friends," is on.

 The trivia items below may give away important plot points.

-Originally, according to creator Rob Thomas, Veronica and Duncan were going to be related.
+Originally, according to Creator Rob Thomas, Veronica (Kristen Bell) and Duncan (Teddy Dunn) were going to be related.
 After it got picked up by UPN, a broadcast network, and not by HBO, Showtime, or FX, they decided not to push it into "Twin Peaks (1990) territory".

-After the end of Season 2, TV critic Alan Sepinwall asked show creator Rob Thomas which elements revealed in the finale were planned ahead, and Thomas replied, "We knew that Beaver was the killer of Season 2 when we introduced him in Season 1.
+After the end of season two, television critic Alan Sepinwall asked Rob Thomas which elements revealed in the finale were planned ahead, and Thomas replied, "We knew that Beaver was the killer of season two when we introduced him in season one.
 We knew his motivation, so playing him as the picked-upon, less-manly Casablancas boy was all by design."
-But Thomas also told Sepinwall that they did not plan for the eventual reveal that Cassidy had raped Veronica until the writing for Season 1 was all finished.
+But Thomas also told Sepinwall that they did not plan for the eventual reveal that Cassidy (Kyle Gallner) had raped Veronica (Kristen Bell), until the writing for season one was all finished.

-At the end of Season 1 Episode 20, after Veronica finds out Logan gave Tad G.H.B the night of Shelly Pomroy's party, Veronica stands Logan up for their boating date.
-In one of the final frames the flag of the yacht club can be seen and reads "Albacore Club."
-This presents a strong connection to the Neo-noir film classic Chinatown (1974), starring Jack Nicholson.
+At the end of season one, episode twenty, "M.A.D.", after Veronica (Kristen Bell) finds out Logan (Jason Dohring) gave Tad (Jeff D'Agostino) G.H.B. the night of Shelly Pomroy's (Melissa Hoover) party, Veronica stands Logan up for their boating date.
+In one of the final frames, the flag of the yacht club can be seen and reads "Albacore Club".
+This presents a strong connection to the noir film classic Chinatown (1974), starring Jack Nicholson.